FranciscoG/webconfigtohtaccess/README.md

 # web.config to .htaccess

-Convert Web.config rewrite rules to .htaccess file still trying!
+Node-based CLI to convert Web.config rewrite rules to .htaccess file